kdelwat/NgujariRevised/Grammar.md

 </div>

 A verb phrase can take more than just bare nouns.
 A *noun phrase* is a constituent which acts like a noun.
 It can contain the noun alone, but can also be modified by a relative clause.

-The relative clause always appears at the end of the noun phrase
+The relative clause always appears at the end of the noun phrase.

 <div class="informalexample">